What does Capitalism actually mean? What is Marxism? Where could society and the economy go after Capitalism, and what is Post-Capitalism?

-Capitalism is an economic system, but also has political and government implications.
 Depending on the situation, government involvement can vary from very hands on to very hands off.
-There are different schools of thought here – I’m going to focus on Laissez-faire economic theory.
+There are different schools of thought here, but I’m going to focus on Laissez-faire economic theory.

 To keep order in the economy and environment, the government should provide a strong national defense and maintain infrastructure.

 What works so well in Capitalism is there is an intrinsic reward for innovation and growth: more money and profits for the owners.
 While Capitalism has seemingly worked for the past 200 years, but that doesn’t mean it doesn’t have it’s flaws or disadvantages.